-Our multi-age classroom allows children to work at their developmental stage while enhancing the appropriate academic, social, and emotional awareness and skills through a Montessori model.
+Our multi-age classroom allows children to work at their developmental stage while enhancing the appropriate academic, social, emotional awareness and skills through a Montessori model.
 Our low student-to-teacher ratio provides optimal support and creates individualization and maximal student progress while learning.

 In our multi-age settings, students are given opportunities to move naturally between the roles of mentor and learner.
 Each afternoon, the oldest students of each multi-age grouping move to the group above in order to spend a half day as leaders in the morning and then transition to the role of learners in the afternoons.

 Our approach to individualized learning is informed by diagnostic, formative, and summative assessments, goal tracking, frequent one-on-one student/teacher advisory meetings, and review of data from online tools including the NWEA MAP tests given three times during the academic year.
 Qualitative and quantitative assessment data is shared with students and parents on an ongoing basis and during student-led, parent-teacher conferences that occur three times per year.

 We create real-world opportunities for our students; there is no better way to prepare for the real-world than in the real-world!
 Through exposure to visiting artists, leaders, fitness/wellness instructors, partnerships with community non-profits and charities, and our Snow Sports Program in the local environment and ski resort, our students are learning in context with their community.

 The Learner Levels foster self-regulation, initiative, and responsibility.
 They include ongoing progress in the areas of Communication, Time Management, Goal Management, Self-Understanding, Collaboration, Motivation, and Use of Resources.